Last updated: 1.3.2021

 - Enforcing our legal rights.
 This is necessary for our legitimate interest of protecting our business and enforcing our contractual and other legal rights.

 - Ensuring physical, network and information security and integrity.
 This is necessary for our legitimate interest of ensuring that our IT systems and networks are secure and uncompromised, including, for example, backup and archiving, preventing malware, viruses, bugs or other harmful code, preventing unauthorised access to our systems, and any form of attack on, or damage to, our IT systems and networks.

 - In connection with disclosure requests and in the case of a business or share sale or sale or purchase of a business and/or assets, whether actual or potential.
 This is necessary for our legitimate interests of selling and/or ensuring and promoting the success of our business.

 - For statistical and research purposes.
-We will anonymize your data and use them for our legitimate interests of processing personal information for research purposes, including market research, better understanding our respective customers, and tailoring our respective products and services to their needs.
+We will anonymize your data and use it for our legitimate interests of processing personal information for research purposes, including market research, better understanding our respective customers, and tailoring our respective products and services to their needs.

 - Indicating possible criminal acts or threats to public security to a competent authority.
 This is necessary for our legitimate interest of promoting the success of our business, preventing crime, for compliance with a legal obligation to which we are subject, in the general public interest or for the legitimate interests of governmental bodies and competent authorities that prevent crime.